 Considering the fact that we had already spent the last few decades of our lives making terrible financial decisions, we were doing everything we could to break those old habits.

 Plus, warming leftovers, coffee or cocoa in a pot was really not that difficult.

 Upgrade when you can

 After deciding we should probably put a microwave back in our house we decided we would just upgrade the microwave to a stainless steel one even though it would mismatch all the other appliances.

 Sure this goes against everything my husband, Tom’s OCD tells him to do, but hey, we like to live life on the edge.

 Part of the main reason I didn’t care at all about mismatching appliances and in fact…kind of welcomed this quirky change was because of something I heard from a fellow traveler while we were on vacation in the Dominican Republic.

 As we shared a van to make our way toward the airport, this guy was telling us about their recent trip to (I believe) Jamaica.

 The driver explained that people there built their houses that way.
 When they could afford to add, they added.
 Until then, they lived with what they had.

-Sure, it’s not a cement slab but I’d like to think this mis-matched microwave is a constant reminder to only own what I can afford.
-Even if it mean my home is less than
+Sure, it’s not a cement slab but I’d like to think this mismatched microwave is a constant reminder to only own what I can afford.
+Even if it means my home is less than